makersacademy/airport_challenge/README.md

 As an air traffic controller
 To ensure safety
-I want to prevent takeoff when weather is stormy
+I want to prevent take off when weather is stormy

 Nouns: weather
-Verbs: prevent, takeoff, is_stormy
+Verbs: prevent, take off, is_stormy

 As an air traffic controller
 To ensure safety